luisrojascr/dotCMS-exercise/README.md

-## angular2-seed
+## Angular 2 exercise

-A simple starter project demonstrating the basic concepts of Angular 2.
+dotCMS exercise based on the angular2-seed starter project.

 ### Usage
 - Clone or fork this repository